lesflaneurs/lesflaneurs.github.io/_posts/2014-10-26-its-all-french-food-right.md

 the Parisians were shopping for food on a Saturday afternoon and it was *magical*.
 I felt like I had just gained entrance into a secret club.
 Which, considering that I was standing in the grocery section of what is essentially the French version of Target (Monoprix), is kind of lame.
-But for the past month or two I've I've been going to what feels like the equivalent of Walmart (Franprix), because it was closest, so this was quite the upgrade for just a little bit more walking.
+But for the past month or two I've been going to what feels like the equivalent of Walmart (Franprix), because it was closest, so this was quite the upgrade for just a little bit more walking.
 I wandered around the store looking at all the things and trying not to get in the way of everyone rushing about trying to get their shopping done.
 The cashiers were even a bit more patient.

-In conclusion, I've been spending a lot of time figuring out to how to feed us lately.
-This is not a challenge that I expected to have when we moved here.